stmueller/PEBL_BST/README.md

 For help installing, running, or interpreting data from this test, please email the pebl-list: pebl-list@lists.sourceforge.net

 MODIFYING:
 A number of options exist for modifying the program.
-To do so, open the BST.pbl file in a text editor.
+To do so, open the BST.pbl file in a text editor such as notepad++.
 Editable parameters are near the top of the program, and include:

  gUseRandom <- 0     ##set to 1 to make each test different